AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   def drain_time(self):
     """This function calculates how long it takes for a dump from the tipping bucket to drain into the tank, assuming that the bottom of the drain pipe (which connects the 1.5 inch pipe to the holding tank) is in line with the water level in the canister and does not begin draining out until the dump is complete.
 Note that this time should be approximately the same as the time it takes for the tipping bucket to fill up/fast enough to produce desired up flow velocity in the tank"""
     #NOTE: should we include minor loss from holding tank to drain tank, or assume water just starts from drain tank
+    #NOTE: drain time also might drastically underestimate actual drain time, since all the water from the tipping bucket won't necessarily go straight into the drain pipe from the tipping bucket, but could linger around the bottom of the holding tank.
     time = 8*self.area_drain_pipe/(np.pi*(self.pipe_diam)**2)*(self.HG_per_dump*self.aggregate_k/(2*pc.gravity))**(1/2)
     return time

   @property
   def upflow_velocity_pulse(self):
-    """this function estimates the upflow velocity in the canister during a pulse."""
+    """this function estimates the upflow velocity in the canister during a pulse by dividing the time it takes for a dump from the tipping bucket to drain into the system to get a "pulse flow rate" and then dividing that by the cross sectional area of the UASB to get an estimate for "pulse up flow velocity" """
     UASB_Q_dump=self.vol_dump/self.drain_time ##calculate flow rate through UASB as water from a dump of tipping bucket flows through the system up_vel=UASB_Q_dump/self.UASB_area
     return up_vel.to(u.m/u.s)

   @property
   def length_tube_settler_pulse(self):
-    """this function estimates the length of the tube settler based on pulse flow through the UASB""" L=self.effluent_pipe_diameter/(np.cos(self.angle_effluent))*(self.upflow_velocity_pulse/self.target_capture_velocity-np.sin(self.angle_effluent))
+    """this function estimates the length of the tube settler based on upflow velocity during pulse flow through the UASB""" L=self.effluent_pipe_diameter/(np.cos(self.angle_effluent))*(self.upflow_velocity_pulse/self.target_capture_velocity-np.sin(self.angle_effluent))
     return L